Harriet Harman: Under Tony Blair

-Following Labour's victory in the 1997 general election, she became Secretary of State for Social Security and the first ever Minister for Women.
-She was given the task of reforming the Welfare State.
+At the 1997 general election, the constituency of Peckham was abolished and was replaced by the new constituency of Camberwell and Peckham.
+Harman was elected as MP for the new constituency and, following Labour's landslide general election victory, she was appointed to Blair's cabinet as Secretary of State for Social Security and the first ever Minister for Women.
+She campaigned for the passing of Human Rights Act 1998, which enshrined the European Convention on Human Rights in British domestic legislation.

+In 2000, Harman and Deborah Mattinson published the pamphlet Winning for Women with the Fabian Society.
+The pamphlet outlined a 15-point action plan for Labour to make itself "the natural choice for women voters", with policies including increased maternity pay and leave and help with childcare.

+Under Blair, Harman was given the task of reforming the Welfare State.
 During this time, her more notable policies included introducing a minimum income guarantee and winter fuel payments for the elderly.
 It was later ruled that the fuel payments policy breached European sex discrimination laws in that men had to wait five years longer to receive them than women.
 The policy was amended so both sexes qualified at age 60.
+Harman also announced a review of pension provision, with the aim of helping low-paid workers and women, and campaigned for improvements for childcare, family-friendly working hours and for changes to the Labour party rule book.

-She also headed up New Labour's controversial cut to single parent benefit despite the majority of those affected being women.
+Harman headed up New Labour's controversial cut to single parent benefit despite the majority of those affected being women.
 There was public outcry at this perceived attacked on the living standards of some of the poorest women and children.
 According to The Independent, a group of women protesters shouted "Labour scum" as the measure was approved in Parliament – albeit with a rebellion of 47 Labour MPs and the abstention of many others.
 Harman was sacked from the position in 1998.
 According to many in the media, this was the result of a series of public rows with junior minister Frank Field, though others also cited her decision to cut benefits to lone parents as a factor.
 Harman voted with the party on all but a few instances during its period in government.